 Keep a clean space.
 You are going to be interviewing from home.
 I spent a few minutes tidying my apartment before my interviews started.
 This helped me clear away any distractions in my workspace so that I could focus wholly on my interviewers.
-Also, you never know if the topic of your workspace/home will come up in conversation and it is always good to be prepared for any impromptu showand-tells!
 If you are worried about your interview space, consider using a virtual background!